 Do you like numbers and have an analytical mind?
 If so, a career as a Statistician might be perfect for you.

-Statisticians apply their vast knowledge and statistical theory to collect and analyse large sets of data and numbers.
+Statisticians apply their vast knowledge and statistical theory to collect and analyse large data sets and numbers.
 They use the information in various ways to assist in decision-making and policy formation in health, education, business, etc.

 To work as a Statistician in Australia, you need a university-level degree in mathematics or statistics.
 A relevant postgraduate qualification and work experience can help boost your career prospects.

-Discover in this blog the required level of education, skills, daily duties, average salary figures, work settings, and much more to make an informed career decision.
+Discover in this blog the required qualifications, courses, skills, daily duties, average salary, job opportunities, work settings, and much more to make an informed career decision.

 1. What Are Statisticians?

 Statisticians are professionals with numeracy skills and a strong understanding of computing software.

 They develop and apply statistical theory and methods to gather, interpret and analyse numerical data.
 It helps in decision-making related to medicine, business, science, education, biology, agriculture, and economics.

 2. What Does A Statistician Do?

 The duties of a statistician may regularly differ based on the institution and industry wherein they operate.

 They may serve commercial or public organisations, such as insurance firms, financial institutions, and research firms, performing the following core duties and tasks: